Blues Special Tele

 Want to learn more about our Blues Special Tele?
 Here's all the information you'll need:

 - 5% more coil than our Stock Tele set for a warmer, thicker tone

-Modified Fender specifications, with more output and thicker tone
+- Modified Fender specifications, optimized for output

-High output, but still has Fender sparkle
+- High output, but still has Fender sparkle

 - Compensated Bridge for even volume across all pickups